-We will take appropriate security measures against unlawful or unauthorized processing of personal data and against the accidental or unlawful destruction, damage, loss, alteration, or unauthorized disclosure of or access to personal data transmitted, stored, or otherwise processed.
+We will take appropriate security measures against unlawful or unauthorised processing of personal data and the accidental or unlawful destruction, damage, loss, alteration, or unauthorised disclosure of or access to personal data transmitted, stored, or otherwise processed.

 We will put in place procedures and technologies to maintain the security of all personal data from the point of the determination of the means for processing and point of data collection to the point of destruction.
 Personal data will only be transferred to a data processor if he or she agrees to comply with those procedures and policies, or if he or she puts in place adequate measures himself/herself.

 We will maintain data security by protecting the confidentiality, integrity, and availability of the personal data, defined as follows:

 - Confidentiality: Only people who are authorised to use the data can access it.

 - Integrity: Personal data should be accurate and suitable for the purpose for which it is processed.